cesarvr/blog/content/post/istio.md

 oc create -f https://gist.githubusercontent.com/cesarvr/3e80053aca02c7ccd014cbdfc2288444/raw/52cde49116a6d6261a1f813034b957058180a7ee/pod.yml
 ```

-The container section of that template is similar to do ```docker run -it busybox echo Hello World!; sleep 3600``` in your machine, only difference is that in the case of OpenShift you container is running in a remote computer.
+That template creates the big jail (the pod) and once created it execute inside something similar to this: ```docker run -it busybox echo Hello World!; sleep 3600```.

-We can login into the container by running the following command:
+We can login into the pods running container using this *magic words*:

 ```sh
 oc rsh my-pod